MrZombie69232/MrZombie69232/README.md

 - 👋 Hi, I’m @MrZombie69232
 - 👀 I’m interested in Geography, Bussiness Analytics and AI
-- 🌱 I’m currently learning Business Analytics at Warwick Business School
+- 🌱 I’m currently studying Business Analytics at Warwick Business School
 - 💞️ I’m looking to collaborate on project related to Remote Sensing, GIS And Business but open any other interesting project.
 - 📫 You can reach out to me on singh.9616satyam@gmail.com & u2291526@live.warwick.ac.uk